BlenderEnvironments/4_Sketching_Geometry/README.md

 A quick lecture showing you how to increase your speed by using the mirror modifier

-### Joining Curve and Mesh Data
+### 15 Joining Curve and Mesh Data

 **In this video (objectives)…**

-1. What we did
-2.
-3.
+1. Understand that you can convery curve data into mesh data
+2. You can then manipulate it even further

 **After watching (learning outcomes)…**

-< What the student will be able to do, space above important >
+Be able to usefully convert curve data into mesh data

 ### Fun With Arrays